proxima-one/proxima-cli/Tutorial-Creating-Data-Vertex.md

 - `data-vertex` - the folder for smart contract abi files
 - `docker-compose.yml` - the folder for docker compose
+- `proxima-sdk-js` - the SDK that can be used by
+- `data-aggregator` - the aggregator responsible

+Once

+> Any other imple
+> Requires

 ## Running the project